Kubeflow Pipelines vs Sourcery

 - Kubernetes Integration — Native support for Kubernetes environments.

-- Analytics Dashboard — Provides insights on task performance
+- Analytics Dashboard — Usage and performance analytics for teams

 - Strong integration with Kubernetes.